senecajs/senecajs.org/src/pages/tutorials/how-to-write-a-plugin.md

 "name0" plugin?
 During the execution of its definition function, it didn't have a name.
 You only gave it one when you returned a name.
 Sometimes this is useful, because you can set a name dynamically.
-Still, is it possible to set the name intially?
+Still, is it possible to set the name initially?
 Yes!
 Just give the defining function a name: